Cyb3RGER/bfbb_ap_world/docs/setup_en.md

 #### Error: `Failed to create a default .NET runtime [...]`

-Ensure that you have Microsoft .NET Framework 4.8 or higher installed.
-If issues persist, you may need to uninstall older versions of .NET Framework.
+Ensure that Microsoft .NET Framework 4.8 or higher is installed.

+This error may also occur if the libraries were not installed correctly.
+To verify the installation, follow all the steps outlined [here](#i-see-the-bfbb-client-but-it-doesnt-open).

+Additionally, ensure that none of the dlls in ``lib\clr_loader\ffi\dlls`` are blocked:

+1. Right-click on the dll and select **Properties**.
+2. Near the bottom of the Properties window, check for an option to **Unblock** the file and apply the change.

+If the issue persists, consider uninstalling older versions of the .NET Framework. **NOTE**: Uninstalling older versions may prevent other programs that depend on them from working correctly.